amirhxil/FullStack-.NET-Assessment-StudentRegistrationSystem-Inphosoft/README.md

 🔹 Version Control & Hosting
 Git – for source control and tracking code changes.

-GitHub – to store your source code online and share with others.
+GitHub – to store the source code online and share with others.